How to Distress Wood and Transform Old Wood

 I also wanted to mention this product called NBS30.
 It stands for No Bug Stuff, made by outlast, and this is good to help keep boring bees off your wood.
 So, this little container is suitable for five gallons, and you pour this right into your stain, mix it up, and then brush your two coats of stain on the wood.
 And this is good for outdoor use to keep the boring bees off your wood.
 Here at Reliance Timber, our job is to share your options with you and help you make the right choice.

 Ingredients & Recipe for Vinegar/Steel Wool Solution:

 - A paintbrush

 - Black Tea

 - Gloves and a smock to protect yourself

 - Old rags

 - First, make the solution.
-The easiest way to age wood is with things you probably already having laying around in your pantry or kitchen.
+The easiest way to age wood is with things you probably already have laying around in your pantry or kitchen.
 Pour vinegar into the glass jar, filling it about halfway.
-Shred the steel wool and add it to the jar.
+Shred the steel wool and added it to the jar.
 Let the steel wool and vinegar sit in the jar uncovered for at least 24 hours.
-(Letting it sit for longer will create a darker look—just don’t allow rust to form, or you’ll end up with an orange stain which you probably aren’t after.)
+(Letting it sit for longer will create a darker look—don’t allow rust to form, or you’ll end up with an orange stain which you probably aren’t after.)
 The vinegar will cause the steel wool to dissolve.

-- Mix up the tea: Once your solution is ready, mix hot water and tea in another glass jar.
+- Mix up the tea: Mix hot water and tea in another glass jar once your solution is ready.
 The tannins in the tea will react with the steel-wool-and-vinegar solution to create a darker finish.

 - Sand the Wood: If your piece is already painted or finished, you’ll need to sand it before applying the stain—otherwise, the solution won’t adhere to the wood.

-- Protect the Finish: If your desired result has been achieved, now is the time to seal it.
+- Protect the Finish: If you achieve your desired result, now is the time to seal it.
 Protect the finish with some paste wax.